KhanKawsar/EstimationPlot/README.md

 # SAKPlot: Swiss-army-knife of Estimation Plotting

+Effect size estimation and plotting is a component of [estimation statistics](https://en.wikipedia.org/wiki/Estimation_statistics).

 ## Installation

 To install the development version (which is the only version available as yet):